-For additional information about Xerox Corporation, please visit our World-Wide Web site at www.xerox.com/investor.
-Any information on or linked from the website is not incorporated by reference into this Quarterly Report on Form 10-Q.
+For additional information about Xerox Corporation and access to our Annual Reports to Shareholders and SEC filings, free of charge, please visit our World-Wide Web site at www.xerox.com/investor.
+Any information on or linked from the website is not incorporated by reference into this Quarterly Report on Form 10-Q/A.

-PART I - FINANCIAL INFORMATION
+PART I-FINANCIAL INFORMATION